Walrus1996/hr-attrition-dashboard-powerbi/README.md

 https://www.kaggle.com/datasets/pavansubhasht/ibm-hr-analytics-attrition-dataset

+This project uses the publicly available IBM HR Analytics Employee Attrition & Performance dataset.
-The dataset used in this project is publicly available on Kaggle.
-This repository does not redistribute the original dataset.
+The dataset is not redistributed in this repository.
+Please obtain it from the original Kaggle source before reproducing this analysis.
 ---

 ## Dashboard Preview